xAlox/Team_Rulo_Bot/README.md

 **Ackermann Steering System.**

 The steering system is a **fully 3D-printed Ackermann mechanism**, consisting of printed steering knuckles, tie rods, and a servo mount.
 An **MG995 servo motor** actuates the bell-crank mechanism, ensuring realistic wheel turning geometry and smooth maneuverability.
 Mechanical stops are integrated into the design to prevent over-travel and protect the servo.
-This system was optimized to operate within the servo’s safe range (46°–140°).
+This system was optimized to operate within the servo’s safe range (24°–144°).

 **Material selection.**

-* The **steering knuckles** and **wheel supports**  are printed in **ABS**, providing greater strength, thermal stability, and impact resistance.
+* The  **wheel supports**  are printed in **ABS**, providing greater strength, thermal stability, and impact resistance.
 * The remaining parts, such as covers and the camera mast, are printed in **PLA** for faster iteration and reduced weight.

 **Fastening & serviceability.**